Setting up Application Signals + Transaction Search

 Request Sampling

-When you enable Application Signals, X-Ray centralized sampling is enabled by default with these settings:
+When you enable Application Signals with the ADOT SDK and a CloudWatch Agent (or OpenTelemetry Collector), X-Ray centralized sampling is enabled by default with these settings:

 | Setting | Default Value | Description |